markusressel/ESPHome-QuinLED-An-Penta-Mini-Motion-Light-with-Day-Schedule/README.md

 # FAQ

+## The lights turn on too slowly

+The transition duration can be configured via the web interface for both the turning off and on transitions.
+The default values are rather slow to allow the human eye to adapt to the new lighting environment more easily.

 ## The timeout for turning off the light is too short/long

 Besides any delay applied by the sensors themselves, you can